srid/srid/nixos-mod.md

 As the events unfolded, it became clear that over the years the core team has deliberately instituted a woke echo-chamber of moderators.

+>[!info] Updates
+> For updates and follow-ups to this post, please see [this Twitter thread](https://twitter.com/sridca/status/1727690440986558653).

 ## Timeline of events {#timeline}